 And of course, there’s that master bathroom which features a pair of nickel silver basins set in slab of green glass and supported by stainless steel piping; a skylight, and two open showers in a room that doesn’t matter what gets wet (“walls are coated with a pristine white waterproof epoxy and the floors with Deco-Rez, an epoxy and sand mix”).

-And while very few will be able to afford it (asking $6,900,000), as least you get to know what’s behind those ivy covered walls.
+And while very few will be able to afford it (asking $6,900,000 for both buildings), as least you get to know what’s behind those ivy covered walls.
 And perhaps you’ll find some inspiration for a project of your own.